rossrobino/drab/apps/docs/src/pages/docs/generated/classes/editor.md

 - Automatically increments/decrements ordered lists.
 - Adds the starting character to the next line for `block` content.
 - On double click, highlight is corrected to only highlight the current word without space around it.
-- `tab` key will indent and not change focus if the selection is within a code block (three backticks).
+- `tab` key will indent or dedent (+shift) instead of focus change if the selection is within a code block (three backticks).
 - When text is highlighted and a `wrap` character `keyPair` is typed, the highlighted text will be wrapped with the character instead of removing it.
 For example, if a word is highlighted and the `"` character is typed, the work will be surrounded by `"`s.

 ## Extends